 Introducing the Human Brain

-How does the brain communicate?
+How does the brain work?

 How do drugs work in the brain?

-How do drugs work in the brain to produce pleasure?
+How do drugs produce pleasure?

 Why are drugs more addictive than natural rewards?